 These are online used car marketplaces where sellers and buyers sign up and contact each other for car offers.
 You, as the seller, need to complete the signup process, verify your identity and create a listing for the car you want to sell.
 Fill out all the important info about your car to attract better buyers.
 These online sites or apps can also offer you a value calculator to help you set the best listing price for your vehicle.

 These include Craigslist, Kijiji and eBay.
 There are hundreds of other marketplaces available for you in Ontario to list your car.
 The signup and verification process is similar to Auto Classifieds, and they may or may not offer value calculators to determine your vehicle’s worth.

 If you don’t want to sell your car to dealerships or deal with difficult buyers, you can opt to list your vehicle on dedicated buyer sites.
 There are plenty of other dedicated buyer sites you can search online.
 These sites only ask you to fill out a simple online form with your car details, and they usually get back to you with offers.
 If you choose to accept any, they pay you and schedule for pick up.

 6. Scrap yards/collectors

-If you have an old vehicle that’s out of commission or damaged after an accident, you can sell it to scrap yards for cash in Ontario.
+If you have an old vehicle that’s out of commission or damaged after an accident, you can sell a car to scrap yards for cash in Ontario.
 A great option to consider is the AKR Towing scrap yard in Toronto, ON.
-They offer great deals and you can get your car towed for cash.
+They offer great deals and you can remove your car for cash.
 They will offer you a free quote and if it’s acceptable to you, schedule a pick-up for free.
 AKR Towing pays their sellers cash on the spot for their junk cars.
 You can reach them at (647) 330-9840 and get as much as $15000 for scrap trucks and $5000 for junk car removal Toronto services.